-This approach is based on repeated measurements of soil C pools physically separated by one of the fractionation methods mentioned above in long-term bare fallow (LTBF) experiments.
-Long-term absence of any C input (fallow soil) depletes the total C stock 15 in soil (Fig. 1).
+This approach, based on repeated measurements of soil C stock (or pools) in long-term bare fallow (LTBF) experiments, was initially suggested by Ruhlmann (1999) to evaluate the amount of inert C and was recently developed by Barré et al. (2010).
+Long-term absence of any C input (fallow soil) depletes the total C stock in soil (Fig. 1).
 This depletion differs for individual C pools.
 As the decomposition of each C pool in soil commonly adheres to first-order kinetics (Parton et al., 1987), a simple estimation of decomposition rates (k) of the physically2 separated pools (P) can be done by parameter fitting of the equation: